seahorn/clam/README.md

     then Clam translates global singleton regions to scalar variables.

 By default, all the analyses are run in an intra-procedural manner.
-Enable the option `--crab-inter` to run the inter-procedural version.
-Clam implements a standard two-phase algorithm in which the call graph is first traversed from the leaves to the root while computing summaries and then from the root the leaves reusing summaries.
-Each function is executed only once.
+Whenever possible, we recommend to run Clam with option `--inline`.
+This option will inline all function calls if the callee is not recursive.
+If inlining is not desired or too expensive, enable the option `--crab-inter` to run the inter-procedural version.
+Clam implements a standard top-down inter-procedural analysis with memoization.
 The analysis is sound with recursive functions but imprecise.
-The option `--crab-print-summaries` displays the summaries for each function.
-The inter-procedural analysis is specially important if reasoning about memory contents is desired.

 Clam provides the **very experimental** option `--crab-backward` to enable an iterative forward-backward analysis that might produce